 Artist Facilitator

 Supporting learning disabled and autistic artists with their creative practice.
-Working both 1:1 and with groups to help realise artistic ideas.
+I work 4 days a week supporting 3 different artists 1:1 to help realise artistic ideas.
 Proud to be involved with Irregular Art Schools and Beyond.

 Designing and delivering stitched based workshops around the theme of ‘What I wish I Knew’ in response to menstruation.
 Working with an LGBTQIA* youth group, secondary school students, an over 55’s group and an activist girl’s group.
 Stitched outcomes were then brought together into one large banner, displayed during the exhibition (Jan 8th – 10th April 2021).

 Planning and delivering creative, stitch based workshops for children aged 8-16.
 Part of the ‘Healthy Holidays’ initiative, which provides meals for children during school holidays.
-Workshops include digital illustration, craftivism and mini stitching.
+Workshops include digital illustration, craftivism, puppet making, zine making and mini stitching.

 Working alongside Primary School Teachers to integrate textile practices into non-art based lesson plans for ages 4-11.
 This included learning about the size and scale of the solar system through pom-poms, Amazonian animals captured in Batik, creating civil rights craftivism and building understanding of descriptive words and character building through sensory bags.